xlloyd/moviebookingsystem/README.md

 The Movie Booking System code utilizes several important components:

-- **Structs and Classes**: The code defines two main structures, `Movie` and `Client`, to store movie and client information, respectively.
+- **Structs and Classes**: The code defines two main structures, `Movie` and `User`, to store movie and user information, respectively.
 The `Movie` struct includes attributes such as title, price, duration, available showtimes, and the number of booked seats.
-The `Client` struct stores details about the client, including their name, phone number, email address, booked seats, and available showtimes.
+The `User` struct stores details about the user, including their name, phone number, email address, booked seats, and available showtimes.

 - **Data Storage**: The movie data is stored using a `std::unordered_map` container, where the movie title serves as the key and the corresponding `Movie` struct is the value.
 This data structure allows for efficient lookup based on the movie title, enabling quick retrieval of movie information.
-The client data is stored in a `std::vector` of `Client` structs, allowing for dynamic addition and removal of client records.
+The user data is stored in a `std::vector` of `User` structs, allowing for dynamic addition and removal of user records.

-- **File I/O**: The code implements functions for reading movie and client data from a data file (`1data.dat`) and saving the data back to the file.
-The `loadDataFromFile()` function reads the data file and populates the movie and client data structures, while the `saveDataToFile()` function saves the updated data back to the file.
+- **File I/O**: The code implements functions for reading movie and user data from a data file (`1data.dat`) and saving the data back to the file.
+The `loadDataFromFile()` function reads the data file and populates the movie and user data structures, while the `saveDataToFile()` function saves the updated data back to the file.

 - **Input Validation**: To ensure data integrity and prevent inconsistencies, the code includes various input validation checks.
 It validates full names, phone numbers, email addresses, seat availability, and duplicate entries.
 These validations ensure that the data entered by users or administrators meets the required format and avoids conflicts with existing records.